Megan Timothy: Hiking

 Timothy spent one year bicycling solo through 23 European nations, including Morocco and Turkey.
 Timothy circumnavigated the U.S. by bicycle.
 Timothy drifted down the Mississippi on a homemade craft and canoed down the Amazon, as well as hiked the Macchu Picchu trail in Peru.
 Timothy also hiked the Camino de Santiago from Paris to Santiago, and Spain, twice.
 During Timothy's youthful days as a vocalist, she made a trip to Viet Nam with the USO.
 Timothy lived in England, Costa Rica, Africa, and now Washington State.

 Film career

 In 1967, Timothy made her debut with a credited film role in the Russ Meyer film Good Morning... and Goodbye!.
 The following year she appeared in Hell's Chosen Few, her first of three films directed by David L. Hewitt.
 Her second collaboration with Hewitt was The Mighty Gorga in which she portrayed April Adams, a trapper on a mission to locate a 50-foot gorilla.
-Timothy's final film with Hewitt was The Girls from Thunder Strip, which centered on three bootlegging sisters who confront a gang of bikers.
+Timothy's final film with Hewitt was The Girls from Thunder Strip, which was about three bootlegging sisters who confront a gang of bikers.